Scaramir/IFA_22/README.md

 # IFA-2022
+Weekly Homework Projects for the IFA-2022 course at the University (FU Berlin, Bioinformatics).
-Two Data Science projects (ML / DL), and three Complex Systems projects so far.
+Two Data Science projects (ML / DL), three Complex Systems projects and three advanced algorithms projects.
+The final results are also available in the [reports](reports) folder.

 ## Group 8